ammar-faifi/Weather_Status_Predictor_From_Images/README.md

 To predict an image [TRY NOW](https://web-production-df4e.up.railway.app/)

-The final models that I reached are deployed on Heroku [Visit](https://dsi-weather-predictor.herokuapp.com) you can predict on binary classification or with 5-class classification.
+The final models that I reached are deployed on Railway you can predict on binary classification or with 5-class classification.

 ![CNN Confusion Matrix](pages/CNN_confusion_matrix.png)